open-horizon/exchange-api/README.md

 - clean up variables in nodes suite tests
 - add back in a few tests for workloads and microservices in pattern and node search
-* issue #39 (pattern node search api does not validate the serviceUrl)
+- pattern node search api now validates the serviceUrl
-* change agbot agreement to service
+- change agbot agreement to service
-* change put node status to service
+- change put node status to service
+- change name of service package field to imageStore
+- test built image with compose db and verify exchange version output

 ## Changes in 1.47.0